Website accessibility

 Portugal

+Portugal has had three concordats in the 21st century.
 The dictator Salazar initiated the right-wing government that controlled Portugal from 1932 until 1974.
 He concluded two concordats, one for mainland Portugal and a missionary accord for the Portuguese colonies.
 Both of these 1940 concordats were amended in 1975 after the overthrow of the authoritarian regime.
-Finally the 2001 Law on Religious Freedom necessitated and a new concordat whch was concluded in 2004.
+Finally, the 2001 Law on Religious Freedom necessitated a new concordat which was concluded in 2004.

 Our Lady of Fátima protects Portugal